Using the Gradients in Photoshop—Additional Info

 The Diamond gradient makes the direction of the drag become one of the four points of a diamond version of the Radial gradient.
 Distance of drag works similarly as Linear.
 The start and end of the drag mark the extent of the color, and continue the last color out as far as possible.

-One other element which occasionally comes into play is the Reverse checkbox in the Options.
+Finally, one other element which occasionally comes into play is the Reverse checkbox in the Options.
 It reverses the direction of the gradients—start color and end color will flip around.

 And don’t forget there’s an Opacity control in the Options, too.